osungmin/paper_SciData2021_SoMo_v1/README.md

 Paper codes for *"Global soil moisture data derived through machine learning trained with in-situ measurements"*

 SoMo.ml is a global multi-layer soil moisture data at daily and 0.25 degree scales.
-The data is generated using a machine-learning based model trained with in-situ soil moisutre measurements from >1,000 stations mostly from ISMN (ref) and CEMADEN (ref) networks.
+The data is generated using a machine-learning based model trained with in-situ soil moisutre measurements from >1,000 stations mostly from ISMN (https://ismn.geo.tuwien.ac.at/en/) and CEMADEN (https://data.mendeley.com/datasets/xrk5rfcpvg/2).

 1. Long Short-Term Memory based model to generate SoMo.ml v1